 Without any crowds to push through or lines to wait on, Christmas holidays in Athens are a great time to explore.
 Visit the best museums in Greece including the National Archaeological Museum of Athens or the Acropolis Museum.

 The archaeological sites will be open on the days bordering the Christmas holidays.
 Check out the Greek Ministry of Culture and Sports website for hours of operation.

-Another great way to see the best museums and learn from an expert local is to take the half-day Athens Archaeological and Acropolis Museums with City Tour.
-Another option is the Acropolis and National Museum Private Tour.
-Both are great choices.
+Another great way to see one of the best museums in the world and learn from an expert local is to take the Athens: New Acropolis Museum Guided Tour.

 6) See the Evzones